magenta/magenta/demos/sketch-rnn-js/README.md

   prev_pen = [pen_down, pen_up, pen_end];
 };
 ```
 In the above example, using p5.js framework, the setup method is called first to initialize everything.
 Afterwards, `draw()` is called 60 times a second, until `noLoop()` is called when we finish.
 If you want to use the same model to draw other things again in the same session, just reinitialize the `rnn_state` like in the `setup()` function.
-I usually use another routine like `init()` or `restart()` to do this and not rely on the p5.js `setup()` routine.
+You should use another routine like `init()` or `restart()` to do this and not rely on the p5.js `setup()` routine.

 ## Variational Autoencoder - Conditional Generation of Vector Images

-In this section, I will outline how to use the model to encode a given vector image into a 128-dimension vector of floating point numbers (the "latent vector" Z), and also how to take a given Z (which can be either previously encoded, modified by the user, or even entirely generated), and decode it into a vector image.
+In this section, you will see how to use the model to encode a given vector image into a 128-dimension vector of floating point numbers (the "latent vector" Z), and also how to take a given Z (which can be either previously encoded, modified by the user, or even entirely generated), and decode it into a vector image.

 To create a model, say from the cat class, you must choose between one of ant\_vae.json.